 |Master of Science, Field Naturalist Option||7|

 |Proctor Maple Research Center||13|

-Welcome to the Department of Plant Biology!
 We are delighted that you chose UVM as the place to do your graduate study.
-In so doing, you have joined an enthusiastic group of students and faculty that share a common fascination with plant biology.
+In so doing, you have joined an enthusiastic group of students and faculty who share a common fascination with plant biology.
 We look forward to getting to know you better in the weeks ahead.

-You may have some questions this summer.
-Here are some people and places that can help:
+You may have some questions over the summer.
+Here are some people who can help:

 |Contact||Phone # (802)||Email/Web Address||Location/Building|